akamai/cli-edgeworkers/README.md

 ## Install or Update the EdgeWorkers
-* Use the following Akamai CLI command to install the latest EdgeWorkers CLI package:
+* If you do not have the EdgeWorkers CLI package installed, use the following Akamai CLI command to install the latest EdgeWorkers CLI package:

 Usage:
 `akamai install edgeworkers`

-* Use the following Akamai CLI command to update the latest EdgeWorkers CLI package:
+* If you already have the CLI installed, use the following Akamai CLI command to install the latest EdgeWorkers CLI package that includes EdgeKV functionality:

 Usage:
 `akamai update edgeworkers`